Texas Department of Criminal Justice: Texas Prison Nurseries

 only recently have states begun to ban the shackling of pregnant women during active labor and childbirth.
 The Texas Department of Criminal Justice has created an initiative in collaboration with the University of Texas Medical Branch, called BAMBI (Baby and Mother Bonding Initiative).
-Within this program, eligible offenders will be provided with an opportunity to bond and form attachments, "...which is important to healthy growth and development, socialization, and psychological development during the infant’s formative years, while in a safe and secure environment."
+Within this program, eligible offenders will be provided with an opportunity to bond and form attachments, "...which is important to healthy growth and development, socialization, and psychological development during the infant's formative years, while in a safe and secure environment."
 However, all mothers within this program are only allowed to remain in it for 12 months.
 After this period they must have completed their sentence, and be prepared to transition back into society.
 The University of Texas Medical Branch found through their research with the BAMBI program that, "As the number of women giving birth in prisons continues to trend upward, the need for more programs to promote [the] best outcomes for both mother and infants is crucial."

-On average, about 250 babies are born to the Texas Department of Criminal Justice.
+On average, about 250 babies are born to Texas Department of Criminal Justice inmates each year.
 The Santa Maria Hostel provides a residential setting for these mothers and their infants.

 However, compared to other states, Texas' prison nursery system is limited in accessibility to mothers and infants.
 Texas has one of the highest populations within its prisons, but resources to women and their infants is still limited.